pauladam94/curryst/curryst.typ

   /// Such a rule can be constructed using the `rule` function. rule,
   /// The minimum amount of space between two premises.
-  prem-min-spacing: 15pt,
+  min-premise-spacing: 15pt,
-  /// The amount width with which to extend the horizontal bar beyond the
+  /// The amount to extend the horizontal bar beyond the content.
+Also
-  /// content.
-Also determines how far from the bar labels and names are
+  /// determines how far from the bar labels and names are displayed.
-  /// displayed.
   title-inset: 2pt,
   /// The stroke to use for the horizontal bars.
   stroke: stroke(0.4pt),